oracle/coherence-js-client/README.md

 let session = new Session(opts)
 ```

+It's also possible to control the default address the session will bind to by providing
+an address via the `grpc_proxy_address` environment variable.
+The format of the value would
+be the same as if you configured it programmatically as the above example shows.

 Once the session has been constructed, it will now be possible to create maps and caches.